Patrick Magee (actor): Early life

+Career

-Stage acting
+Stage

 His first stage experience in Ireland was with Anew McMaster's touring company, performing the works of Shakespeare.
 It was here that he first worked with Pinter.
 He was then brought to London by Tyrone Guthrie for a series of Irish plays.
 He met Beckett in 1957 and soon recorded passages from the novel, Molloy, and the short story, From an Abandoned Work, for BBC radio.
 Impressed by "the cracked quality of Magee's distinctly Irish voice," Beckett requested copies of the tapes and wrote Krapp's Last Tape especially for the actor.
-First produced at the Royal Court Theatre in London on 28 October 1958, the play starred Magee directed by Donald McWhinnie.
+First produced at the Royal Court Theatre in London on 28 October 1958, the play starred Magee, directed by Donald McWhinnie.
 A televised version with Magee directed by McWhinnie was later broadcast by BBC2 on 29 November 1972.
 Beckett's biographer Anthony Cronin wrote that "there was a sense in which, as an actor, he had been waiting for Beckett as Beckett had been waiting for him."

 In 1964, he joined the Royal Shakespeare Company, after Pinter, directing his own play The Birthday Party, specifically requested him for the role of McCann, and stated he was the strongest in the cast.
 In 1965 he portrayed the Marquis de Sade in Peter Brook's production of Peter Weiss' Marat/Sade, and when the play transferred to Broadway he won a Tony Award for Best Featured Actor in a Play.
 He also appeared in the 1966 RSC production of Staircase opposite Paul Scofield.
 In 1969, he played Inspector Hawkins in the RSC's original production of Dutch Uncle.
 His last play with the company was Battle of Shrivings in 1970, at the Lyric Theatre, under the direction of Peter Hall.

 In 1970, he played Daniel Webster in Scratch, a Broadway adaptation of The Devil and Daniel Webster by Archibald MacLean.